 Build a Strong and Supple Spine

 The human spine is a dynamic structure built to move with ease and power… until it doesn’t.
 The spine plays a central role in everything we do from sitting to standing, walking, running or jumping.
-In this foundational biomechanics workshop, we examine the structure of the spine and learn about key roles the different sections of the spine play in movement and core control.
+In this foundational biomechanics course, we examine the structure of the spine and learn about key roles the different sections of the spine play in movement and core control.
 From a movement perspective we look at how to design a spine-focused exercise prescription that promotes optimal function.

 - Review and expand your understanding of structural anatomy of the spine